-Immigration Comparative Guide - Immigration - Jersey
+Immigration Comparative Guide

 The prospective employee will need to show their passport on arrival and proof of clearance to enter the Island.

-Applications for HVR or Investor Visas must be made in the applicant's country of residency and further information is available from Locate Jersey.
+Applications for HNWI or Investor Visas must be made in the applicant's country of residency and further information is available from Locate Jersey.

 3.8 What fees are payable to obtain each kind of permit?